 As the founder of the Volunteer Fireman’s Insurance Services (VFIS) and co-founder of the Congressional Fire Services Institute, Arthur J. Glatfelter made a difference in the lives of countless firefighters across the nation.
 Through his generous support of the National Fallen Firefighters Foundation (NFFF) and his dedicated service on the Board of Directors he also demonstrated his compassion for the families of those who died in the line of duty.

-The annual nomination period will run from January 1 to February 1.
-All paperwork, the narrative and the nomination form must be submitted electronically to the NFFF at [email protected].
-The award will be considered annually, but may not be awarded each year.
+Nominations are being accepted now through February 1, 2019.
+All paperwork, the narrative and the online nomination form must be submitted electronically to the NFFF at GlatfelterAward@firehero.org.
+The award will be considered annually but may not be presented each year.

 The Selection Committee will be composed of the Board of Directors of the National Fallen Firefighters Foundation.
 There is not a process for appeal of the Board’s decision.

 The recipient(s) are eligible for financial support as necessary to attend the event to receive their award.